RikkieBobby/Project1/README.md

 - When the repository is loaded into your IDE, go to the terminal
 - Type 'python3 -m http.server' into the termianl to run a browser for the website
 - Click the open browser option which appears in your IDE
-- You will now be viewing the website
+- You will now be able to view the website

 Learning objectives:
 - understand using HTML and CSS programmes by creating an interactive website